 Nassa’s comments flew through her head and she gawked at him.
 “What?
 You’re insane!
 I’m not mating you!
 I’m leaving!
 You don’t seem to get the fact that I’m not staying!”

-“If you are right, you have nothing to worry about.”
+“If you’re right, you have nothing to worry about.”

 He was wrong, of course.
 She had a ton of things to worry about.
-She had just had sex with someone she wasn’t sure she liked, she was still stuck in Viddion—for an extra week—she had not been able to call Charlotte and the exchange project was no further along.
-Her week in Viddion had been an unparalleled disaster.
+She had just had sex with someone she wasn’t sure she liked, she was still stuck in Viddion, for an extra week no less, she had not been able to call Charlotte, and the exchange project was no further along.
+Her time in Viddion had been an unparalleled disaster.

-Something must have showed in her eyes because he frowned.
+Something must have showed in her eyes, because he frowned.
 “Don’t start,” he warned.

 “What?”